 Blood transfusions are given to patients to treat blood loss as a result of serious injuries, surgeries, or childbirth.
 In addition, red blood cell transfusions are used for illnesses that cause bleeding (e.g., a bleeding ulcer); inherited or acquired hemolytic anemia; anemia as a result of kidney disease or cancer; liver disease; and sickle cell disease.

 Currently, there is no viable substitute for red blood cells.
 All red blood cells are supplied by human donors.
 Donor-derived red blood cells have a number of limitations: There are safety concerns.
-For example, extensive screening for viruses and other infectious agents of donor-derived blood is required.
-In addition, red blood cells must be placed in storage at a temperature between 1 and 6 degrees Celsius immediately after the plasma is separated, but they can only be safely stored for up to 42 days at that temperature.
-After that period, health risks to patients increase, such as the risk of increased extravascular hemolysis, saturated serum transferrin, and produced circulating non transferrin-bound iron.
+In addition, red blood cells must be stored within a specific temperature range immediately after the plasma is separated but can only be stored for a short period of time to ensure patient safety.
 Finally, because red blood cells are dependent on human donors, blood shortages happen frequently, and a complex supply chain must be maintained.

 Our cell therapy program is focused on developing human red blood cells (erythrocytes), as well as platelets (thrombocytes), from human (non-embryo) iPSCs and producing them at scale in a highly cost-effective matter in order to overcome these limitations of donor-derived packed red blood cells and platelets.

 We are developing human red blood cells (erythrocytes) from induced pluripotent stem cells (iPSCs) using our proprietary HD-DOE™ research and development platform.

 We are also pursuing the development of human platelets (thrombocytes) for therapeutic uses.